 MyHome in Canberra is a not-for-profit association, formed in 2014 through community initiative and subsequently incorporated.
 Our aim is to provide people who have enduring mental illnesses with affordable homes that are more safe and supportive than normal housing.

 Recent data indicates that up to 85 per cent of homeless people in the ACT suffer from at least one mental disorder.
 MyHome in Canberra is aimed especially at people whose mental illnesses make them homeless or at risk of homelessness.

-Since 2014 MyHome in Canberra has had a Board comprising people with a range of skills, experience and contacts.
-The Board has developed links with the Mental Health Consumers’ Network, Carers ACT, Wellways Australia, Woden Rotary Club and other community groups, as well as the ACT Government and ACTCOSS.
+Since 2014 MyHome in Canberra has had a management committee comprising people with a range of skills, experience and contacts.
+Committee members have developed links with the Mental Health Consumers’ Network, Carers ACT, Wellways Australia, Woden Rotary Club and other community groups, as well as the ACT Government and ACTCOSS.

-The Uniting Church owns a block of land in Curtin and has offered use of part of it, on certain conditions, for a group of units as proposed by MyHome in Canberra.
-The Board is exploring this as the most promising option for establishing these units.
+The Uniting Church owns a block of land in Curtin and has offered use of part of it, on certain conditions, for a group of units and shared facilities as proposed by MyHome in Canberra.
+The committee is pursuing this as the most promising option for establishing MyHome.

 MyHome in Canberra is intended to complement, not replace or compete with, existing services.